SuperJournal

 In Kazakhstan, the Ministry of Health has begun integrating traditional and alternative medicine practices into the national healthcare system.

-Medical services previously considered folk or alternative practices will now be provided in accordance with state-approved regulations.
-However, only licensed medical organizations and specialists with medical training will be allowed to provide these services.
+Medical services previously considered folk or alternative practices will now be provided under state-approved regulations.
+However, only licensed medical organizations and medically trained specialists will be allowed to provide these services.

-The agency has already approved a list of alternative and traditional medicine services, including:
+The ministry has already approved a list of alternative and traditional medicine services, including:

 • reflexology;